dosanity/image-generator/README.md

 There are a number of advantages to using a neural network instead of a traditional statistical or machine learning model.
 For instance, neural networks are effective at detecting complex, nonlinear relationships.
 Additionally, neural networks have greater tolerance for messy data and can learn to ignore noisy characteristics in data.
 The two biggest disadvantages to using a neural network model are that the layers of neurons are often too complex to dissect and understand (creating a black box problem), and neural networks are prone to overfitting (characterizing the training data so well that it does not generalize to test data effectively).
 However, both of the disadvantages can be mitigated and accounted for.

 Conceptually, neural networks involve multi-dimensional linear equations and dot products.
 To simplify the explanation, we will use the **Rosenblatt perceptron model**.
-The Rosenblatt perceptron model is a binary single neural network unit, and it mimics a biological neuron by receiving input data, weighing the information, and producing a clear output.
+The Rosenblatt perceptron model was introduced in 1957 as a binary single neural network unit, and it mimics a biological neuron by receiving input data, weighing the information, and producing a clear output.

 The Rosenblatt perceptron model has four major components: